maxisme/juliemitchell.co/content/_index.md

 ---
-about: hello my name is julie
+about: For any enquiries please email julie@juliemitchell.co
 ---